schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 This document does not presently go into all the possible issues with these reallocations.
-Prior documents conflate the end-purpose of these IP addreses without mandating the simple requirement that they be unicast and routable.
+Prior documents conflate the end-purpose of these IP addresses without mandating the simple requirement that they be unicast and routable.

 ## Long Deployment Tail